 In contrast, bright lighting or harsh spotlights might make your guests feel a little more alert than they’d perhaps like to be, when they’re settling down on the couch after a huge turkey dinner.

 By filling bowls or plates with bite-size treats like chocolates, nuts and crisps, your guests will feel more than at home.
 If you have a little time on your hands and want to show friends and family that you’ve gone some way to ensure they have a pleasant stay, you could make your own treats.
 These homemade Ferrero Rocher are surprisingly simple to whip up – why not give them a go and wow your guests this Christmas?

 Scents and Sounds

 It doesn’t have to cost a fortune to create a cosy haven from your home, either.
 Even a pack of tealights will go a long way to making your home look the part throughout the festive season.
-Just ensure you never leave tealights unattended (and keep children well away at all times); choose some festive, glass tealight holders and pop them well out of reach, if possible.
+Just ensure you never leave tealights unattended (and keep children well away at all times); choose some festive, glass tealight holders and pop them out of reach.

 Pick a Paint

 If you’re in the middle of redecorating, or you’re at least at the stage where you’re thinking about colour schemes, opt for shades that are cosy year-round.
-If you want t make your space somewhere you can really wind down, you won’t want to be too impulsive, choosing garish shades that’ll make your eyes hurt.
+If you want to make your space a place you can really wind down, you won’t want to be too impulsive, choosing garish shades that’ll make your eyes hurt.
 Instead, go for something neutral and soft.
 We’re taking a lot of inspiration from this festive scene below, via ideal home.